ParanoidUser/codewars-handbook/docs/README.md

 On the platform, users known as *code warriors* attempt to solve programming challenges, known as *kata*, to practice programming skills and earn honor points.
 Each kata is assigned a *kyū* rank based on its subject and difficulty.
 The more difficult the kata, the more points will be awarded.
-All code warriors start at 8 kyū and advance through the ranks to the final 4th dan (master 🥋).
+All code warriors start at 8 kyū 👘 and advance through the ranks to the final 4th dan 🥋.
 Warriors are not the ones who always win, but the ones that always fight.
 Banzai!

 ## Overview